kevcol/example-drops-8-composer/README.md

 ### Managing Drupal with Composer

-**Note:** When possible, use tagged versions of Composer packages.
-Untagged versions will include `.git` directories, and the [Pantheon platform is not compatible with git submodules](https://pantheon.io/docs/git-faq/#does-pantheon-support-git-submodules).
-These instructions include a step where you'll manually remove some `.git` directories, be sure to put them back again after you push your commit up to Pantheon (see instructions below).
-To do this, remove the vendor directory and run composer install.

 #### Downloading Drupal Dependencies with Composer
 Normally the next step would go through the standard Drupal installation.
 But since we’re using Composer, none of the core files exist yet.
 Let’s use Composer to download Drupal core.